This post may contain affiliate sales links. Please read my disclosure policy.

 The biggest secret to making these stuffed shells is using these disposable pastry bags to fill them.
 It makes life SO much easier and the whole process really quick.
 If you don’t have the disposable bags, use a sturdy freezer bag and snip a 1-inch hole in the corner to pipe.
 Of course spoons are a simple way to fill them too, it just is a little more time consuming.

-- Cook the pasta shells.
-I like cooking mine for a few minutes less than the package directions so they stay sturdy as you fill them and soften up as they bake in the marinara sauce.
+Bring a large pot of salted water to a boil.
+Add shells and cook according to package directions.
+I like cooking mine for a few minutes less than the recommended time so they stay sturdy as you fill them but then soften up as they bake in the marinara sauce.

-- Drain pasta shells and fill.
-After you drain the pasta, rinse with cold water to rinse.
+After you drain the pasta, rinse with cold water.
 Pour two entire jars of marinara sauce into your two baking pans.
-Squeeze filling into shells and place them into the marinara sauce, 20 shells per baking dish.
+Using the piping bag, fill the par-boiled shells and place them into the marinara sauce, 20 shells per baking dish.

-- Spoon Alfredo Sauce over the shells and top with more mozzarella cheese.
+Spoon pre-made Alfredo Sauce over the shells and top with more mozzarella cheese.
 Cover with foil that has been lightly sprayed with nonstick cooking spray.
+Bake at 375 degrees for 45 minutes.
+In the last 10-15 minutes of cooking, remove the foil to brown the cheese.

 These Stuffed Shells are one of the best recipes to freeze!
 They freeze so beautifully and bake up perfectly from frozen!
 To freeze, simply make the shells according to recipe directions below, being sure to place in disposable pans.
 Then before freezing, simply wrap well with heavy duty foil and freeze for up to four months.